-1. Aerobic Traiing: We reccommend light-to-moderate intensity activities such as long distance jogging, swimming, cycling and walking 3 months prior to your trip.
+1. Aerobic Training: We recommend light-to-moderate intensity activities such as long-distance jogging, swimming, cycling and walking 3 months prior to your trip.
 Aerobic exercise builds the cardiovascular system which is key when training to climb Kilimanjaro, as a strong cardiovascular system will help you process limited oxygen in a more efficient way.
 There is a flip side though.
 The more fit you are, the harder and faster you can push yourself, and the quicker you think you can ascend Kili.
 This is a huge mistake!
 Going as slow as possible, even when you are on the lower reaches and feel great, is key to your success on Kili.

 2. Strength Training: In addition to aerobic exercise you should also be doing light strength training, particularly for your legs, core and upper body.
 Building the strength of your core muscles (stomach and lower back) and upper shoulder muscles is also important as you will be carrying a lightweight pack for up to 6-7 hours a day.

 3. Practice Hiking: Climbing Kilimanjaro is in fact just one long hike.
 The best way to prepare for a long hike is to do a few yourself.
-We recommend doing at least two long distance hikes (over 5 hours).
+We recommend doing at least two long-distance hikes (over 5 hours).
 If you can do back to back days that would be even better.
-Doing a few practices hikes as part of your training to climb Kilimanjaro has a many benefits, so we highly reccomend this.
+Doing a few practices hikes as part of your training to climb Kilimanjaro has many benefits, so we highly recommend this.

 4. Mental Stamina: So often the thing that gets climbers to the top of Kilimanjaro is there mental stamina.
 There will be times during the summit night that you will want to give up and go back down.
 Being able to dig deep and pull on your mental reserves is so important.
-Thankfully strength and aerobic activities train your mental stamina, so the more time you put in before hand, the easier the climb.
-Finally, if you really wish to put your mental strength to the test before the climb, sign up to a half marthaon run.
-Long distance running truly is a test of mental endurance.
+Thankfully strength and aerobic activities train your mental stamina, so the more time you put in beforehand, the easier the climb.
+Finally, if you really wish to put your mental strength to the test before the climb, sign up to a half marathon run.
+Long-distance running truly is a test of mental endurance.

 We truly believe most people – regardless of age or physical condition – can climb Kilimanjaro (within reason, of course!).
 All one needs to do is ensure their cardiovascular system is firing on all engines and that they have the mental strength to see the hike to the end.
-Finally, there is nothing worse than arriving in Kilimanjaro with unworn-in boots .
-This can seriously effect your summit attempt as you will get blisters and sore feet early on in your hike.
-Buy boots a few months before your trek and wear them when excersing.
+Finally, there is nothing worse than arriving in Kilimanjaro with unworn-in boots.
+This can seriously affect your summit attempt as you will get blisters and sore feet early on in your hike.
+Buy boots a few months before your trek and wear them when exercising.